dragoFireup/InstaFilters/README.md

 Future Updates for this Repository:

--> Added a few more filters
+-> Add a few more filters

 -> Run these filters on the cloud